-When it gets too hot by the shore, you can take the cable car up to Monte and go work from Greenhouse Coffee Roasters.
-Surrounded by botanical gardens, healthy food, and probably the best specialty coffee on the island.
+When it gets very hot by the shore, you can take the cable car up to Monte and to cool off and work from Greenhouse Coffee Roasters, which is surrounded by botanical gardens, healthy food, and probably the best specialty coffee on the island.
 Another great place for specialty coffee is the Maia Coffee Shop in the town center.
-The Design Centre Nini Andrade Silva also welcomes digital nomads at their café.
+The Design Centre Nini Andrade Silva also welcomes digital nomads at their cafe.
 It’s a perfect spot for afternoon work, crowned with a spectacular sunset, looking over the ocean.
 Right next door, you can see one of Madeira’s quirks, the Principality of Pontinha, one of the world’s few micronations that sits on a foreboding old fortress.

 Only 20 minutes away from Funchal, Machico is one of the few towns in Madeira where you do not need a car to get around and there is a close-knit remote worker community.
 The Machico lifestyle is all about doing what you love whether that’s diving, windsurfing, jogging, or heading to a sunrise or sunset yoga class.
 There are also many community dinners and lots of live music.

-The most enticing locale for remote workers is the coworking space Amparo, which is free to use, but you will need to register for it.
-Situated inside the small, hundreds of years old yellow fort facing the ocean, you’ll be free to take a swim break or pop by the newly-built outdoor gym just two minutes away.
+The most enticing locale for remote workers is the coworking space Amparo, which is free to use, but you will need to register in advance for it.
+Situated inside the small, centuries-old yellow fort facing the ocean, you’ll be free to take a swim break or pop by the newly-built outdoor gym just two minutes away.
 There are also many restaurants like O Gala, O Secreta and Bar Solar to work from on streets covered with small, round stones, which were laid one by one by hand by the first settlers of Madeira.